Martin Brodeur

 CityMontreal, Canada

-In the old days we used to be like that, but it's been different for us, definitely.
-We had a whole day off (Sunday) and only saw each other for about 45 minutes this morning.
-But I think everybody deep down knew that it was the Flyers coming in and we needed our 'A' game.
+In the old days, we used to be like that, but it's been different for us, definitely.
+We won in Buffalo Saturday and didn't practice (Sunday), so we had a whole day off and didn't see each other except for about 45 minutes this morning.
+But I think everybody deep down knew that it was the Flyers coming in and we wanted to make sure we had our 'A' game.